pahuber/PHRINGE/docs/index.rst

 Contact
 -------

-For questions or other inquiries, please contact the main developer Philipp A. Huber (huberph@phys.ethz.ch).
+For questions or other inquiries, please contact Philipp A. Huber (huberph@phys.ethz.ch).

 .. toctree::
    :maxdepth: 2